seanox/aspect-js/README.md

 CR: Composite Release: Addition of the CSS rule when the page is loaded
 CR: Composite Hardening: Added optional hardening from markup
 CR: Composite Include: Modules with a condition are only reloaded if the condition is true
+CR: MVC: Omission of autofocus, since the use scrollIntoView can be too individual
 CR: DataSource Locales: As standard marked are at the beginning
 CR: Extension Uncapitalize: Adds a uncapitalize function to the String objects
 CR: Build: Optimization of target 'changes'